 Schedule and organisation

 The distance learning programme in Commercial Law for Business Practice has a standard period of study of four semesters (part-time).
 Mandatory on-campus phases take place once per semester over a (long) weekend in Kaiserslautern, Speyer or Saabrücken.
-The written module examinations are also completed during mandatory on-campus phases.
+The written module examinations are completed during mandatory on-campus phases.

-A weekly commitment of around 20 hours is required to study the material, complete the mail-in assignments, successfully participate in an online seminar, take examinations, write a term paper and complete the Master's thesis.
+A weekly commitment of around 20 hours is required to study the material, complete the mail-in assignments, successfully participate in an online seminar, take examinations, write a term paper and complete the Master's thesis (amongst others).